Founding of Statecraft Simulations, LLC

 While meeting to discuss the upcoming exam in Lord Abbot’s course in November of 2007, Sam and Joe talked about how cool it would be to have a computer based political science simulation going over course concepts.

-On his return to the states in the summer of 2008, Joe spoke with his roommate, Adam Simmons, about the business concept.
+On his return to the states in the summer of 2008, Joe spoke with his roommate, Adam Simmons who specialized in Finance and Accounting about the business concept.
 Adam was soon brought onto the team and the company incorporated in 2009 with Sam Smith as Chief Marketing Officer, Adam Simmons as Chief Financial Officer, and Joe Jaeger as Chief Executive Officer.

 Finding the Statecraft Simulation

 Initial design ideas for simulations proved fairly difficult.
 In a Co-Authorship with Dr. Nishikawa, Joe Jaeger helped design a short simulation game that was based on an article in Dr. Nishikawa’s Political Theories class as a research project.

 While the simulation proved successful in delayed tests between a sim class and a “control” test class, it immediately became evident that building a fully automated and effective simulation would be challenging

 The Roving Bandit Simulation, which was designed to last just 20 minutes, cost 3.5 Months of Design, 2 Months of Programming, Thousands of Dollars, and an Education Grant from Trinity University.

 It was starting to become obvious that the team would need to find a simulation that was already heavily tested and designed by a Professor in Political Science.